 - Provide no-touch receptacles and hand sanitizer.

-Managers should also consider how they will cope if absenteeism spikes (if there is an outbreak in the office or if employees must care for family members) and create a clear plan of action.
+Some key HR challenges that managers must consider is how they will cope if absenteeism spikes (if there is an outbreak in the office or if employees must care for family members) and create a clear plan of action.

 Facing the HR challenges presented by COVID-19 is a tall task.
 But try to think of COVID-19 as an opportunity to show your company’s empathy and demonstrate how it values its employees.
 Crisis Management is an integral part of an HR team’s repertoire, and the ability to drive and support strong business decisions even during times of great turmoil will prove invaluable.